Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-16-Retention Policies  .md

 1. On the **You successfully created a retention policy** page select **Done**.

 You have successfully applied an adaptive scope to a retention policy.

-## Task 5 – Test adaptive scope policy

-In this exercise you will verify the users affected by the adaptive scope and test the new adaptive retention policy.

->**Note**: When you create and submit a retention policy, it can take up to seven days for the retention policy to be applied.

-You have verified the success of your adaptive scope.